Planning Your Trip to the United States

 - Photo (bring an extra copy in case the upload failed)

-- Original Form I-20issued by Hendrix and signed by Gwen Stockwell (Hendrix DSO) and yourself.
-(This can NOT be a copy!)
+- Original Form I-20 issued by Hendrix College and signed by Gwen Stockwell (Hendrix DSO) and yourself (This can NOT be a copy!)

 - Proof of Finances (same document you gave Admissions upon acceptance)